At Ørsted, our vision is a world that runs entirely on green energy

 Not only is this necessary to avoid catastrophic changes to the conditions of life on our planet Earth, it is also possible.

-Today, green energy is the economic choice.
+Today, renewable energy is the economic choice.
 Life-time costs of new solar, onshore and offshore wind energy generation are lower than those of new-build coal, gas and nuclear power plants.
 For offshore wind energy alone, the cost in Europe has dropped by 63% since 2012.

 This paper tells the story of how offshore wind energy went from a prototype to a mature and competitive technology at industrial scale.
 It demonstrates how industrial innovation – and ultimately the birth of a new large-scale energy technology – can happen when industry and government collaborate.
 While industry can research, demonstrate and deploy new energy solutions at scale, governments must set the framework for the market that enables industrial development, learning and growth of new and promising technologies.